natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX%20M4.md

 * The internal armour plate separating the crew compartment and the engine bay is 5 mm thick.
 * Floor armour is 20 mm thick, with the underside of the sponsons also being 20 mm thick.

 The AMX M4, a post-war French tank, is a remarkable fusion of German tank design elements, drawing inspiration from the [[Panther tank (Family)|Panther]] for its robust armour, the [[Tiger (Disambiguation)|Tiger I/II]] for its mobility and firepower, and integrating French innovation with an oscillating turret and autoloader.
-The armour profile is a notable feature, featuring an 80 mm angled front glacis and 60 mm pre-angled front cheeks, rendering it highly resilient in frontal engagements effectively protecting for 200 mm penetration.
-However, it is imperative to recognize that the efficiency of the frontal cheeks diminishes when subjected to direct fire, underscoring the significance of strategic positioning during combat scenarios.

-Beyond its robust armour head-on, the oscillating turret and autoloader on top of its mobility provide a tactical edge in engagements, ensuring rapid and precise responses.
-This technological enhancement transforms the tank into a formidable force during flanking manoeuvres, allowing for a rapid succession of shots followed by a tactical withdrawal.
-While this dynamic manoeuvre adds a layer of unpredictability to its tactics, it introduces the vulnerability of exposing the tank's comparatively weaker side armour.
+The armour profile is a notable feature, featuring an 80 mm angled front glacis and 60 mm pre-angled front cheeks, rendering it somewhat resilient in frontal engagements.
+Against WW2 tanks like the T-34-85 and M4A3E2, the AMX M4's frontal armour is quite resilient, being able to take shots confidently (unless the shot strikes a weakspot on the oscillating turret).
+It can even bounce shots from a Tiger I if angled properly!
+However, against its Cold War counterparts such as the M41, T29, etc, the armour will get easily penetrated.
+Moreover, the side and rear armour are thin, only being able to shrug off small calibre rounds when angled, underscoring the significance of strategic positioning during combat scenarios.

 === Mobility ===
 {{Specs-Tank-Mobility}}